 ASHA actively promotes public awareness of hearing health issues.

-- ASHA's Identify the Signs campaign reached more than 140 million consumers.
+Identify the Signs campaign has reached more than half a billion consumers.

-- ASHA's public information efforts reach millions of consumers each year, and almost a third of the visitors to ASHA’s website are from the public.
+- ASHA's public information efforts reach millions of consumers each year, and almost one third of the visitors to ASHA’s website are from the public.